-I'm not really a 'little-girl person'.
-I'm just not.
-Growing up in a family with 4 boys toughens you a little and makes you scorn things like tea parties, bows, ballet, and the color pink.
-Like I was somehow "above" those things.
-To this day I still adore little boys.
-I love their ruddy little cheeks and their clear, bright, sharp eyes, their messy little hair cuts and their scraped elbows.
-I never thought I could like little girls.
-Was afraid of them, actually.
+Growing up in a family with 4 brothers toughens you a little bit and makes you roll your eyes at things like tea parties, bows, ballet, and the color pink, like somehow I am "above" those things.
+To this day I still adore little boys: I love their ruddy little cheeks and their clear, bright, sharp eyes, their messy little hair cuts and their scraped elbows.
+I never thought I could like little girls, maybe was afraid of them, actually?
 So many frills.
 All the pink.
 So much glitter.
 So much potential.
 So much personality.

 And then I walked into Tarrytown Dance Studio.